 Become a “Featured Applicant”

-Move straight the top of the list as a LinkedIn Job Seeker feature applicant.
-When recruiters are searching for qualified applicants to fill certain positions, if you are using Job Seeker premium, your profile will be shown at the top of the list; this will give you a distinct advantage over your competition.
+Move straight to the top of the list as a LinkedIn Job Seeker feature applicant.
+When recruiters are searching for qualified applicants to fill certain positions, your profile will be shown at the top of the list; this will give you a distinct advantage over your competition.
 This is especially important if you have done a great job making your profile attractive by putting together a fully developed profile.

 Save and Organize Profiles